amiralrouter/laravel-accelerate/README.md

 ## Attributions
-// [type:integer, dbType: float, default:2, model: Business, foreignId:id, foreignTable:businesses] *description of the attribute*
+// [type:integer, dbType: float, default:2, class: Business, foreignId:id, foreignTable:businesses] *description of the attribute*

 **type** : integer, string, float, array etc - *casting and Database column type*
 **dbType** : float, integer, string etc - *database column type. if it defined, it will be used instead of type for database column type*
 **default** : *default value*
-**model** : *if the attribute is a model, this is the model name*
+**class** : *if the attribute is a class, this is the model name or enum name*
 **foreignId** : *if the attribute is a model, this is the foreign key*
 **foreignTable** :  *if the attribute is a model, this is the foreign table*